IDE Extension

 , it will evaluate to Labels/foo

-, otherwise, given inspected script name is bar
+, otherwise, given inspected script path is bar

 it will evaluate to Labels/bar